tijnski/PresearchBookmark/README.md

-Here is the content of your `README.md` file:

----

 # 🔎 Search with Presearch Bookmark

 This repository provides a simple guide and code to add a **Presearch Bookmark** to your browser (Safari on iPhone).
 The bookmark allows you to quickly search using Presearch, a privacy-focused search engine, directly from your bookmarks.